vijay-21-natarajan/quest1/README.md

 ```bash
 python run_example.py
 ```
-Follow the step-by-step prompts to input your URL, dialogue, and search preferences.
+Follow the step-by-step prompts to input your YouTube URL, dialogue, and search preferences.

 ---